Are you trying to find out what to do and see in 3 days Oslo itinerary?

 If you’re in the mood for that old-world charm, you’ll need to head to Damstredet & Telthusbakken, the only remaining timber-framed houses.

-The only expense I suggest you incur is public transport.
+The only expense is the public transport.

 1: Parco Vigeland